 - All members of the Shipbourne School community should feel able to raise or report any concerns about children's safety or potential failures in the Shipbourne School safeguarding regime.
-The school has a complaints procedure available to parents, pupils and members of staff and visitors who wish to report concerns or complaints.
-This can be found here: https://www.shipbourne.kent.sch.uk/wp-content/uploads/2021/12/The-Bourne-Partnership-Complaints-Policy-2021-2022.pdf - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
+The school has a complaints procedure (on website) available to parents, pupils and members of staff and visitors who wish to report concerns or complaints. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
 Children, young people, and adults who have experienced abuse at school can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - The leadership team at Shipbourne School will take all concerns reported to the school seriously and all complaints will be considered and responded to in line with the relevant and appropriate process. - Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 8 of this policy.